 The Thelma Hunter Women and Politics PhD Prize replaces the Women and Politics Essay Prize.
 It is awarded biennially, and will be offered next in 2020.
+This page will be updated soon with more accurate information.

 The prize is awarded for the best PhD on the topic of gender and/or women and politics broadly defined.
 The winner is decided by a committee established by the Women’s Caucus of APSA.
 Past winners will be encouraged to participate in the judging process for future awards.